 Located steps from the city’s historic Plaza, this luxurious boutique hotel blends Southwestern style with five- star service.
 The 58 rooms and suites have flat-screen televisions, Wi-Fi, and fireplaces.
 The inn’s elegant décor features local textiles and paintings.
 Amenities at the hotel include a restaurant that serves cuisine inspired by Santa Fe’s culture, a bar and lounge, and a fitness center.

-When you book this enriching trip, your reservation deposit will be 100% refundable until final payment is due, at 60 days prior to the departure.*
+If you book this program by April 15, 2021, your reservation deposit will be fully refundable until 60 days before departure.

 Arrive independently into Albuquerque International Airport by early afternoon and join a group transfer to Santa Fe.
 Enjoy a welcome reception and dinner tonight at a special venue.